Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 So instead of trying to hold the grip for dear life, practice on the driving range with as light of grip pressure as you can.
 While it might feel weird at first, I know that it will help your game.

 Instead, keep your backswing controlled and focus on accelerating through impact.
-Here’s a good article on how to shorten your backswing.
+Here’s a good article on how to shorten your backswing as well.
+If you can see your driver head from your left eye, it’s likely too long and can hurt your overall performance.

 Master Your Tempo

 Tempo shouldn’t change with your driver (even if you want to hit it 300+ yards).
-While your speed can increase (more on that coming up), your tempo should still remain the same.
+While your speed should increase, your tempo should still remain the same.

 A good tempo is 3:1; meaning your backswing is 3X as long as your downswing.
 Click here to read our full guide on tempo.